What is Davos? An insider’s guide to the World Economic Forum’s Annual Meeting

 Who goes to Davos?

 Davos attendees include leaders from business, governments, civil society, faith groups, academia and the arts – as well as the global media.
-At Davos 2024, there will be over 100 governments, all major international organizations and 1,000 of the most important global companies represented.
+At Davos 2025, there will be representatives from over 100 governments, all major international organizations and about 1,000 of the most important global companies.
 They come together in a glammed-up conference hall to take part in a week of meetings about everything from climate change to cryptocurrencies.

 Around 2,000 to 3,000 people are on the official invite list, though many more flock to fringe events, swelling the population of the resort town from its modest permanent base of around 11,000.

 Others warm up with a hot drink at the café in the Zurich House.
-As a strategic partner of the World Economic Forum, Zurich Insurance Group sends a small group of executives to Davos every year.
+Zurich Insurance Group sends a small group of executives to Davos every year.
 And when not in a session, they can be found in their temporary Davos home.

 Who’s running the show at Davos?

-Arranging everything from the program to the plant-based canapés is the World Economic Forum, which is not in fact based in German-speaking Davos, but on the other side of Switzerland in Geneva.
+Arranging everything from the program to the plant-based canapés is the World Economic Forum, based on the other side of Switzerland in Geneva.
 The Forum is one of many international organizations in the French-speaking city, from the World Trade Organization to the International Committee of the Red Cross.

 Beyond Davos, Forum staff work year-round on projects including the Global Gender Gap report, which quantifies the obstacles women face around the world.